Internet-Draft HTTP Identity Digest December 2024

 This document uses the Augmented BNF defined in [RFC5234] and updated by [RFC7405].
 This includes the rules: LF (line feed)

-This document uses the following terminology from Section 3 of [STRUCTURED-FIELDS] to specify syntax and parsing: Boolean, Byte Sequence, Dictionary, Integer, and List.
+This document uses the following terminology from Section 3 of [STRUCTURED-FIELDS] to specify syntax and parsing: Byte Sequence, Dictionary, Integer, and List.

 The definitions "representation", "selected representation", "representation data", "representation metadata", "user agent" and "content" in this document are to be interpreted as described in [HTTP].